The Church (1989 film)

-The Church (La Chiesa) is a 1989 Italian supernatural horror film co-written and directed by Michele Soavi, and produced by Dario Argento with Mario Cecchi Gori and Vittorio Cecchi Gori.
+The Church (La Chiesa) is a 1989 Italian horror film co-written and directed by Michele Soavi, and produced by Dario Argento with Mario Cecchi Gori and Vittorio Cecchi Gori.
 It stars Hugh Quarshie, Tomas Arana, Barbara Cupisti, Asia Argento, Feodor Chaliapin, Jr. and Giovanni Lombardo Radice.

+The film involves a church built upon the site of slain peasants and their mass grave.
+The church is designed by an architect who was buried alive with his creation, who created a device to seal off all entrances if the spirits of the church ever tried to get revenge.
+In the modern day, the cathedral's new librarian Evan investigates the crypt of the church and removes a seal which allows the demonic forces to attack the church occupants.

 The Church was originally conceived as the third installment in the Dèmoni series, following Demons (1985) and Demons 2 (1986).
-Soavi insisted the film to be distant from the series, wanting it to be "sophisticated", and re-wrote the screenplay to remove any connection to the series.
-Filming was primarily shot in the Matthias Church in Budapest, with additional footage filmed at studio sets in Rome and in downtown Hamburg, Germany.
+Soavi insisted the film to be distant from the series, wanting it to be more sophisticated in style, and re-wrote the screenplay to remove any connection to the series.
+Filming was primarily shot in the Matthias Church in Budapest, with additional footage filmed at studio sets in Rome.

 Plot

 In medieval Germany, a band of Teutonic Knights massacre a village of supposed devil-worshippers and bury their bodies underground, building a Gothic cathedral over the mass grave as a means to contain the demonic evil within.

 In the present day, the cathedral's new librarian Evan arrives for his first day on the job.
 He meets Lisa, an artist supervising a restoration of the church's elaborate frescoes, who introduces him to the surly Bishop and the kindly Father Gus.
 The Bishop warns Evan not to enter the church's catacombs, nominally due to their instability.

-Lisa begins restoring a fresco in the cellar, when she uncovers a hidden compartment containing a mysterious parchment carrying what resemble architectural schematics.
-Evan sneaks the parchment out of the church under the suspicious Bishop's nose, and goes home with Lisa.
-Bonding over a mutual interest in medieval art and architecture, the two start to make love, when Evan has a sudden realization and finds hidden Latin text on the parchment referring to a "stone with seven eyes".
+Lisa soon discovers a mysterious parchment carrying what resemble architectural schematics.
+With the help of Evan, they sneak the parchment back to Lisa's home.
+As the two bond over their mutual interest in medieval art and architecture, they have sex.
+It is halted when Evan has a sudden realization and finds hidden Latin text on the parchment referring to a "stone with seven eyes".

-As Evan explores the catacombs to find the stone, Gus and Lisa experience strange, paranormal visions.
-Meanwhile, the Bishop finds the parchment and begins studying it closely.
-Searching the cellar, Evan uncovers the stone in a hidden crypt; a seal embedded into the ground above a cross.
-Evan manages to pry open the seal, revealing a vast, seemingly endless black void.
+Evan later explores the catacombs to find the stone.
+Evan uncovers the stone in a hidden crypt; on opening it, the crypt reveals a vast, seemingly endless black void.
 A blue light radiates from the hole and reveals a sack.
-Evan opens the sack, and is grabbed by hands from the inside before he blacks out.
+On opening it, Evan is grabbed by hands from the inside before he blacks out.
 When he regains consciousness, the sack and hands are gone, and his wrists are bleeding.
-Evan closes the hole and the sacristan enters in search of an intruder.
-Evan knocks him out and flees, becoming pale and bloody.
-Losing control of his hands, he tears out his still-beating heart and bites into it.
+As Evan flees a sacristan who is investigating for intruders, Evan flees, loses control of his hands, and tears out his still-beating heart and bites into it.
 At home, Lisa experiences dreams of the unsealed hole and a vast, candle-filled atrium.
-Awake and waiting for Evan's return, she is attacked by a goat-headed demon and flees in terror.
+When awake, she is attacked by a goat-headed demon and flees in terror.
 Returning home, the sacristan begins experiencing the same symptoms as Evan.